m-language/m/docs/tutorial/intro.rst

 functional programming in general will be useful.
 Though many of the topics covered are relatively simple, the ways in which they interact can be difficult to understand if you are not already familiar with them.
-Every concept will be explained at least briefly, but fully exploring concepts like monads and lazy evaluation is beyond the scope of this tutorial.
+Every concept will be explained at least briefly, but fully exploring concepts like monads is beyond the scope of this tutorial.